 Despite the hopes of some groups, climate change has barely featured as an election issue so far.
 In his speech launching the Labour manifesto, Jeremy Corbyn made no mention of climate change.
 Theresa May’s launch speech also avoided the subject.

-Nevertheless, the Conservatives, Labour, Lib Dems, Greens and Plaid all reiterate support for UK climate targets in their manifestos, with the three largest parties also explicitly naming the Paris Agreement.
+Nevertheless, the Conservatives, Labour, Lib Dems, Greens, SNP and Plaid all reiterate support for UK climate targets in their manifestos, with the three largest parties also explicitly naming the Paris Agreement.
 The Conservatives say:

 “We will continue to take a lead in global action against climate change, as the government demonstrated by ratifying the Paris Agreement.”